xmos/lib_camera/doc/rst/02_getting_started.rst

 The example consists of two main files:

 - ``mapfile.xc``: This file contains the entry point to the application (main).
 On one hand, it initialises the ``camera_main`` thread.
 On the other hand, it starts the ``user_app`` thread. ``camera_main`` is part of the camera library and is responsible for initialising the camera, configuring the camera settings, and starting the camera capture process.
 It also handles the MIPI receiver thread and the ISP thread.
 The ``user_app`` thread is responsible for processing the image data after it has been captured.
 Both communicate via the channel ``c_cam``.
-For more information on XMOS channels, refer to the `XMOS Programming Guide`_.
+For more information on XMOS channels, refer to the `XMOS XC Programming Guide`_ and the C version `XMOS C Programming Guide`_.

 .. literalinclude:: ../../examples/capture_rgb/src/mapfile.xc
    :language: c